keberso/aws-eks-workshop/5-deploy-sample-microservices/README.md

     ```
 ## Deploy Frontend Service

-Before we bring up the frontend service, let’s take a look at the service types we are using: This is kubernetes/service.yaml for our frontend service:
+Before we bring up the frontend service, let’s take a look at the service types we are using.

+This is kubernetes/service.yaml for our frontend service:

 ![role-2](./images/role-2.png)